dfsp-spirit/webanimationtools/svg2apng/README.md

-# Graphics -- Creating an animated PNG image from an animated SVG
+# svg2apng -- Create an animated PNG image from an animated SVG

 ![Animated Robot in PNG format](../images/robot_a.png)